-The following map is the proposed built-out bicycle system for the Town of Paradise Valley, showing the existing facilities, existing Capital Improvement Project (CIP) facilities, and proposed facilities.
+The following map is the proposed built-out bicycle system for the Town of Paradise Valley, showing the existing facilities, existing Capital Improvement Project (CIP per 2018 five year plan) facilities, and proposed facilities.
 The exact location and need for individual facilities may change based on future growth.